typedb-osi/typedb-jupyter/README.md

 ## Information for advanced users

-Queries are syntactically analysed to automatically determine schema and transaction types, but these can be overridden with:
+Queries are syntactically analysed to automatically determine schema and transaction types, but these can be overridden
+with:

 ```
-%tql [-s <session type>] [-t <transaction type>] <tql>
+%typeql [-s <session type>] [-t <transaction type>] <typeql string>
 ```

 where `<session type>` is either `schema` or `data`, and `<transaction type>` is either `read` or `write`.

-When a connection is instantiated, a data session is opened and persisted for the duration of the connection unless the required session type changes.
-Each call of `%tql` or `%%tql` is executed in a new transaction, which is then immediately closed on completion.
-If a query is executed requiring a different session type to the one open, the open session is closed and a new one of the correct type is opened and persisted.
+When a connection is instantiated, a data session is opened and persisted for the duration of the connection unless a schema query is issued, at which point the data session is closed and a schema session is opened.
+After the schema query has been executed, the schema session is then closed and a new data session opened.
+Each call of `%typeql` or `%%typeql` is executed in a new transaction, which is then immediately closed on completion.
+All clients, sessions, and transactions are closed automatically when the notebook's kernel is terminated.

-All sessions and clients are closed automatically when the notebook's kernel is terminated.
-Note that opening a schema session to a TypeDB server requires that no other sessions be open, regardless of the client used, and once open, no other sessions can be opened on the server until the schema session is closed.
+It is important to note that TypeDB sessions and transactions cannot be opened under certain conditions, regardless of the client:

+- Only one schema session can be opened at any time.
+- Data write transactions cannot be opened while a schema session is open.
+- Only one schema write transaction can be opened at any time.

+This means that, when a `define` or `undefine` query is executed in a notebook, this will interfere with queries performed by other users.

 ## Configuring options